-SEC sue Tesla's Musk for fraud, seek to bar him as officer
+SEC sue Musk for fraud, seek to remove him from Tesla

-NEW YORK (Reuters) - U.S. securities regulators on Thursday accused Tesla Inc (TSLA.O) Chief Executive Elon Musk of fraud and sought to ban him as an officer of a public company, saying he made a series of “false and misleading” tweets about potentially taking the electric car company private last month.
+NEW YORK/SAN FRANCISCO (Reuters) - U.S. securities regulators on Thursday accused Tesla Inc (TSLA.O) Chief Executive Elon Musk of fraud and sought to remove him from his role in charge of the electric car company, saying he made a series of “false and misleading” tweets about potentially taking Tesla private last month.

 Musk, 47, is one of the highest-profile tech executives to be accused of fraud by the Securities and Exchange Commission.
 Losing its public face and guiding force would be a big blow for money-losing Tesla, which has a market value of more than $50 billion, chiefly because of investors’ belief in Musk’s leadership.

 Tesla shares tumbled 12 percent in after-hours trading.

-Tesla was not immediately available for comment.
+“Elon is Tesla and Tesla is Elon and that’s great when Elon is scoring touchdowns and grand slams but not so great when there are negative things tied to him,” said Karl Brauer, executive publisher at Kelley Blue Book.
+“I don’t know how you spin an SEC lawsuit that seeks to remove you from leadership of your own company.”

+Musk said he had done nothing wrong.
+“This unjustified action by the SEC leaves me deeply saddened and disappointed,” he said in a statement.
+“I have always taken action in the best interests of truth, transparency and investors.
+Integrity is the most important value in my life and the facts will show I never compromised this in any way.”

 The SEC’s lawsuit, filed in Manhattan federal court, comes less than two months after Musk told his more than 22 million Twitter followers on Aug.
 7 that he might take Tesla private at $420 per share, and that there was “funding secured.”